gameplay3d/gameplay/gameplay-luagen/README.md

     end
 - Note: you can't pass an enum to a function that doesn't explicitly take an enum (i.e. Control::setTextColor, which takes an unsigned char).
 In these cases, you need to go look up the enum values and pass them directly.

-Refactored ScriptController's interface to be more clean (moved utility functions that are only used by the generated bindings outside ScriptController into the ScriptUtil namespace).

 ## Unsupported Features
 - operators
 - templates